 Domestic Partnership Divorce & Dissolution FAQ

 Q: My partner and I registered our domestic partnership in 2006.
-We didn’t get married after the California Supreme Court issued its decision permitting same sex marriage in May 2008.
-Does California’s Proposition 8 affect our rights as domestic partners?
+We haven't ever gotten married.
+Did the passage of Prop 8 or the recent U.S. Supreme Court decisions affect our rights as domestic partners?

-A: No. Neither the Supreme Court’s decision permitting same sex marriage in May 2008 nor the California voters’ passage of Proposition 8 affected California domestic partnership rights at all.
+A: No. Neither the California Supreme Court’s decision permitting same-sex marriage in May 2008, nor the California voters’ passage of Prop 8 in November 2008, nor the U.S. Supreme Court decision striking down Prop 8 in June 2013, affected California domestic partnership rights at all.

 Q: My partner and I formally registered our domestic partnership a few years ago, and we just broke up.
 What do we need to do to terminate the domestic partnership?

 A: It depends on where you registered.
-Many couples registered with local governments or even private employers to obtain health or other work benefits.
+Many couples registered with county or city governments, or with private employers, to obtain health or other work benefits.
 If you registered with a business or local government, go to the department or agency where you registered and follow their specific termination requirements.
 For these types of registrations, you can almost always terminate the registration with a simple form.
-For domestic partners registered with the California Secretary of State, however, California’s Assembly Bill 205 significantly changed the requirements for legally terminating a registered domestic partnership.
+For domestic partners registered with the California Secretary of State, however, California’s Assembly Bill 205 significantly changed the requirements for legally terminating a domestic partnership.
 Effective January 1, 2005, the Family Code was amended to make registered domestic partners and married couples the same for virtually all aspects of California law.
-Put “A.B.
-205” into your favorite internet search engine, and you will find that there are many websites which discuss the many benefits conferred upon California registered domestic partners.
-One of the obligations of registration, however, is that registered domestic partners must now go through the same court divorce procedures that husbands and wives must go through to terminate a legal marriage.
-Unless the partners meet a very restrictive set of conditions, the only way to terminate a state-registered domestic partnership is to obtain a judgment of dissolution from a court.
+Almost all the state benefits of marriage are conferred on state registered domestic partners.
+One of the obligations of registration, however, is that registered domestic partners must now go through the same court divorce procedures that married couples must go through to terminate a legal marriage.
+Unless the partners meet a very restrictive set of conditions, the only way to terminate a state registered domestic partnership is to obtain a judgment of dissolution from a court.